ga4gh/workflow-execution-service-schemas/README.md

 Building Documents
 ------------------

+Make sure you have Docker installed for your platform and the `cwltool`.

+    virtualenv env
+    source env/bin/activate
+    pip install setuptools==28.8.0
+    pip install cwl-runner cwltool==1.0.20161114152756 schema-salad==1.18.20161005190847 avro==1.8.1

+Make sure you have the [submodule](http://stackoverflow.com/questions/3939055/submodules-files-are-not-checked-out) checked out:

+    git submodule update --init --recursive

-You can generate the swagger yaml from the the
+You can generate the [Swagger](http://swagger.io/) YAML from the Protocol Buffers:

+    cwltool CWLFile

+Find the output in `workflow_execution.swagger.json` and this can be loaded in the [Swagger editor](http://swagger.io/swagger-editor/).

 How to contribute changes
 -------------------------